New World Diamonds Review (2022) – What You Need to Know Before Buying

 While customers at New World Diamonds generally are happy, and our experience is also positive and lends us an impression of a trustworthy company, a few things are pulling them down.
 Things such as dead links, a few too many misspellings, and not listing their physical address are, for the most part, minor infractions but nevertheless worth mentioning.

 Our New World Diamond review concludes that they offer (mostly) great lab-grown diamonds and jewelry.
 Their loose diamond selection, especially fancy-colored, is very impressive, prices are (mostly) great, and there are some good deals to be found.
-However, we also find their site, features, and support a little lacking, and some of the pre-set jewelry is too low quality for us to recommend.
+However, we also find their site, features, and support lacking, and some of the pre-set jewelry is of too low quality for us to recommend.

 So, if you’re looking for a colored diamond or happen to find a high-quality IGI or GIA-certified white lab-grown diamond, you might get a great deal.
 We rate New World Diamonds a decent 3.5 stars out of 5.